bigfix/developer.bigfix.com/site/reference/types/file.md

 # filesystem of &lt;file&gt; : filesystem

 Returns the UNIX filesystem flag for the given file.
-On a Macintosh, this returns a &lt;volume&lt; object.
+On a Macintosh, this returns a &lt;volume&gt; object.

 # filesystem of &lt;file&gt; : volume